zentrope/embed/doc/reference.md

 (__env__ name [default]) → string _or_ nil

-> Return the value of the environment value for `name` or `nil`, orif
+> Return the value of the environment value for `name`.
+If not found,
-> `default` is provided, return it if the environment variable is not
+> return `nil`, or if provided, `default`.
-> found.

 (__environment__) → hash-map

-> Return a hash-map of the key/value pairs in the operating system
+> Return a hash-map of the key/value pairs making up the process
 > environment.